Dick Grayson: Costumes

 Some versions of Dick's story as Nightwing do not make clear whether the public at large knows that the first Robin is now Nightwing, or whether he is simply an entirely new hero.
 A metafictional foreword (said to have been made by a future historian) to a trade paperback for "A Death In The Family" claimed that the public at large always thought there was just one Robin.
-Inversions that do address it, Dick and Bruce seem to want to spread the belief that Nightwing started his career as an adult, the better to hide their true identities.
+In versions that do address it, Dick and Bruce seem to want to spread the belief that Nightwing started his career as an adult, the better to hide their true identities.
 The series Grayson seems to indicate that the public does not know, as Midnighter did not think to study Robin's techniques in preparation for his fight with Grayson, an advantage the latter exploited.

 During his time as Agent 37 for Spyral, Dick uses identity-protection implants that ensure that neither cameras nor the memory of e.g. target persons can capture his face.
 He also was incorporated with a pair of hypnotic contact lenses which Dick used to mind control someone if they looked directly into his eye.
 Additionally, he still carries a pair of Escrima Sticks.
 He was required to carry a gun as part of Spyral protocol.

 Starting with Rebirth, Dick returns to being Nightwing, once again in black and blue.
 The "wing" is replaced by a thinner, V-shaped bird that starts at the chest and goes up to the shoulders and around to the back.
 His domino mask is now blue instead of black.
 The shins and calves of his legs feature a big "swish" of blue.
 He wears a black leather strap and buckles on each of his forearms.
 This redesign intends to harken back to the iconic black-and-blue look of the third Nightwing costume introduced in 1995, maintain the simplicity of the aforementioned iconic look, creating a more visible-bird symbol, while also highlighting Dick's face with a lighter-colored mask and legs which can allow for more dynamic art when he is in motion.